wn-doolittle/caliper-spec/caliper.md

 <a name="status" />

 ### 10.0 Appendix F. Status
 The status of a [member](#member) within an organization can be set to one of the following states: active or inactive.
-The value MUST be set to the appropriate term string value:
+The value MUST be set to the appropriate [Term](#term) string value:

 | Term | IRI |
 | :--- | :-- |